doug-westcott/jwtRest/README.md

 # jwtRest
-Note -- db is in db/db thie time
+Note -- db is in db/db this time